 Aldebaran Resources Inc. ("Aldebaran" or the "Company") was incorporated on June 7, 2018 under the Business Corporations Act (Alberta) as part of a plan of arrangement to reorganize Regulus Resources Inc. ("Regulus").
 The Company's business activity is the acquisition and exploration of exploration and evaluation properties.
 The Company's head office is located at Suite 2710 - 200 Granville Street, Vancouver, BC V6C 1S4.
-The Company's registered office is located at 15th Floor, Bankers Court, 850 - 2nd Street SW, Calgary, Alberta T2P 0R8.
+The Company's registered office is located at 15^{th} Floor, Bankers Court, $850 - 2^{nd}$ Street SW, Calgary, Alberta T2P 0R8.

-The Company has an option to earn up to an 80% interest in the Altar Project and holds a 100% interest in the Rio Grande project and several other earlier stage projects, all located in Argentina.
+During the period ended September 30, 2023, the Company earned a 60% interest in the Altar Project and is proceeding with an option to earn an additional 20% interest in the Altar Project.
+The Company also holds a 100% interest in the Rio Grande project and several other earlier stage projects, all located in Argentina.